Regional variation

 A regional variation generally refers to times when a radio station or television station simultaneously broadcasts different programs, continuity or advertisements to different parts of its coverage area.
-This may be so as to provide programming specific to a particular region, such as local news, or may be so as to allow advertisements to be targeted to a particular area.
+This may be so as to provide programming specific to a particular region, such as local news, or to allow advertisements to be targeted to a particular area.

-Some regional variations are the consequence of a federal style television network or radio network where a local station is a part of a larger broadcast network and broadcasts the network's programs some of the time and its own programming the rest of the time.
+Some regional variations are the consequence of a federal style television network or radio network, in which a local station is a part of a larger broadcast network and broadcasts the network's programs some of the time and its own programming the rest of the time.
 The latter is therefore sometimes considered a regional variation.
-Examples of this include the UK's ITV network throughout much of its history, and American network affiliate stations.
+Examples of this include the UK's ITV network throughout much of its history, and US network affiliate stations.

 Regional variation is also a common term used in British television listings publications, such as magazines and newspapers, to show the different programs broadcast in different areas of the country.